openstack-archive/fuel-library/docs/pages/0080-known-issues.rst

 This guide is intended to help avoid some of these issues.

 Regular Galera cluster startup includes a combination of the procedures described below.
-These procedures, with some differences, are performed by FUEL manifests.
+These procedures, with some differences, are performed by Fuel manifests.

 **1. Stop a single Galera node**